Methyl ricinoleate

 Methyl ricinoleate is a clear, viscous fluid that is used as a surfactant, cutting fluid additive, lubricant, and plasticizer.
 It is a plasticizer for cellulosic resins, polyvinyl acetate, and polystyrene.
 It is a type of fatty acid methyl ester synthesized from castor oil and methyl alcohol.

+Methyl rinioleate was early shown to be cleaved by ozone to give azelaic acid.